girishsj11/OOPs_Concepts_in_Python/README.md

    - Inheritance
    - Polymorphism

+   * ***Class***

    ### ***Class Variable Explanation*** :- ***Program_1.py***

          The Program_1.py will explains us about the declaration of class variable & how we can call it within a class , and also the program will shows the company's employee email id and employee salary , annual appraisal value .